rofarinango/RTSResourceManagerPython/README.md

 # Requirements:

 The program work with any amount of nodes and any amount of links between them.
 To this end, the program represent nodes with a Node class, and the set of links for a single node using set container.
-The program display two items on the screen: (1) a current view of the graph.
+The program display a current view of the graph.
 For any current node, if any of the nodes it relies on get deleted that node becomes unusable.

 A user should be allowed to delete a node and quit at any time.